Day 1 Arrive Anchorage

 - 1 Breakfast, 1 Lunch

 Catch the train south to Seward this morning.
 Once in Seward, head straight from the train station to begin your tour.
 Take in the fascinating history and breathtaking beauty as your guide shows you the sights of Seward Alaska, known as “the Gateway to Alaska” and “Mile 0″ of the Iditarod Trail.
-See first-hand the effects of the 1964 Earthquake and stand in awe of the mountain that is home to the second oldest foot race in the United States.
+See first-hand the effects of the 1964 Earthquake and stand in awe of the mountain that is home to the second-oldest foot race in the United States.

 Then, head out to Exit Glacier in the Kenai Fjords National Park one of Seward Alaska's favorite views.
 A short walk along the nature trail takes you to the face of the glacial ice.
 Watch for mountain goats, moose or bear on the mountainside.
 During the salmon runs, see salmon swimming upstream to spawn.
 A hearty lunch will be served at nearby Resurrection Roadhouse before you travel to the Seavey homestead and take a 1.5 hour dog sledding tour.
 At the end of this fun-filled day, your driver will return you to your hotel where you can spend the rest of your evening relaxing or exploring on your own.

-Day 3 Kenai Fjords Dinner Cruise
+Day 3 Kenai Fjords National Park Cruise

 Day 4 Seward Free Day | Return Anchorage